bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model or DOM displays the HTML of the page you are viewing and you can use it to change the code without changing the HTML.

 2. What is an event?

+An event is an instance JS can react to when being used on a page.

 3. What is an event listener?

+An event listener is something that waits for an event to be activated then preforms an action such as turning the font a different color.

 4. Why would we convert a NodeList into an Array?

+To be able to use array properties.

 5. What is a component?

+A component is an element that allows us to manipulate the HTML without having to change the template.

 ### Git Set up